 If you are interested in becoming a registered sole provider with NDIA you will find all the necessary information on the NDIA website.
 Follow the links below which will take you to the NDIA website:

-The NDIS Quality and Safeguards Commission (NDIS Commission) is a new independent body that will regulate NDIS providers, and support the resolution of complaints about the quality and safety of NDIS supports and services.
+The NDIS Quality and Safeguards Commission (NDIS Commission) is a new independent body that regulates NDIS providers, positive behaviour support services, and the resolution of complaints about the quality and safety of NDIS supports and services.
 It will replace the various quality and safeguards arrangements that have been in place in states and territories.
 The NDIS Commission will work with providers to support continuous improvement and quality in the NDIS.
 The NDIS Commission will oversee the implementation of the new ‘NDIS Quality and Safeguarding Framework’ as it begins operating in each state and territory.

 The NDIS Commission will roll-out in stages: 1 July 2018: NSW and SA; 1 July 2019: ACT,

 NT, Queensland, Tasmania and Victoria, and 1 July 2020: WA.

 National Disability Insurance Scheme (Provider Registration and Practice Standards) Rules 2018 – These rules set out some of the conditions that providers must comply with to become and remain registered NDIS providers.
 They also set out the NDIS Practice Standards that apply to all registered NDIS providers, and those that apply to providers delivering more complex supports in areas such as behaviour support, early childhood supports, specialist support coordination and specialist disability accommodation.